University of St. Thomas School of Law—Minneapolis

 The University of St. Thomas School of Law offers an innovative curriculum that emphasizes professional formation and the education of the whole person.
 We strive to help each student develop the professional and ethical values that are vital to long-term success in the legal profession, enabling them to become lawyers who lead their communities by serving them.

-First-year students complete courses in civil procedure, contracts, torts, constitutional law, criminal law and property.
-In addition, three Foundations courses help students discern and articulate the moral dimensions of law and lawyering, understand how to serve the interests of their future clients and gain basic business knowledge.
-Lawyering Skills I and II, our intensive legal research, analysis and writing program, are another important part of the first-year curriculum.
+First-year students complete courses in civil procedure, contracts, torts, constitutional law, criminal law, and property.
+In addition, three foundations courses help students discern and articulate the moral dimensions of law and lawyering, understand how to serve the interests of their future clients, and gain basic business knowledge.
+Lawyering Skills I and II, our intensive legal research analysis and writing program, are another important part of the first-year curriculum.

 Among the strengths of our program is a vast catalog of courses that can be tailored to fit the professional aspirations of each student.
-Whether your passion is corporate law, civil litigation, dispute resolution, intellectual property, criminal law, family law, public interest law, international law or one of the many other specialty areas of law, the faculty and staff at St. Thomas can help advise you on a curriculum that truly fits with your personal and professional goals.
+Whether your passion is corporate law, civil litigation, dispute resolution, intellectual property, criminal law, family law, public interest law, international law, or one of the many other specialty areas of law, the faculty and staff at St. Thomas can help advise you on a curriculum that truly fits with your personal and professional goals.

 Special Programs

-- Bankruptcy Litigation
+- Bankruptcy Litigation Clinic

 - Community Justice Project